KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 This guide is here to give guidance and a general understanding on building a Komodo Notary Node server.
 It is possible that some instructions could be deprecated by the time you read it.
 It describes how to build the two required notary node servers: **Mainnet** and **Third Party(3P)**.
 :::

-Note that, whenever the "Main Server" is referenced, it is referring to the server that is used to notarise Komodo and Smart Chains to Bitcoin.
-Whenever "3rd Party server" is referenced, it is referring to the server that is used to notarise any 3rd party coin to Komodo.
+Note that, whenever the "Main Server" is referenced, it is referring to the server that is used to notarize Komodo and Smart Chains to Bitcoin.
+Whenever "3rd Party server" is referenced, it is referring to the server that is used to notarize any 3rd party coin to Komodo.

 This guide will explain how to setup your Main Server, then go through the process of setting up the 3rd Party Server separately.
 After that there are instructions on how to create your Notary Node `pubkeys`, import them to your servers and then, create a basic start script for each server.
 Having a second server (or VM) is now a requirement for Komodo Notary Nodes.
 There are ways to have a single server and then creating separate virtual machines on it, instead of having two separate servers.
 This guide won't touch on how to do that.